 Buses transport students from around South Taranaki to Hāwera High School.
-Further information is available from the school if you require your student to travel to and from school in this way.
+Further information is available from the school if you require your student to travel to and from school by bus.

-Our school day provides four 'periods' of classroom learning, as well as Form Time, interval and lunch.
+Our school day provides five 'periods' of classroom learning, as well as form time, kai time, a morning break and an afternoon break.